-Electro Content is headed up James Quilter, a former marketing and energy journalist.
+Electro Content is a digital marketing consultancy headed up James Quilter, a former marketing and energy journalist.

 During his career, James has written for publications like Marketing magazine, Brand Republic and Windpower Monthly covering sectors such as retail, automotive and financial services.

 He has interviewed people as diverse as the Sir Terry Leahy the former Tesco chief executive, to the man behind the Crazy Frog phone tune.

 Now based in both London and Buckinghamshire, he launched Electro Content Marketing because the media landscape has changed substantially over the last 10 years.

 There is a need for specialists in specific sectors, like energy, which have their own terms and requirements.

 Way back in the 2000s, any business looking to generate PR or cut-through had to get into their main trade magazine.

 This would be either via editorial or advertising.

 Simply put, people consume media differently now.